glorylo/Joyride/docs/GettingStarted.md

             RemoteMobileDriver.Initialize(server, TargetPlatform, capabilities);
         }
    ```
-8. Define a an new app.
-In Steps\SpecflowHooks.cs, the new app will be used to set Context.MobileApp as below.
+8. Define a new app.
+In *Steps\SpecflowHooks.cs*, the new app will be used to set Context.MobileApp as below.
    ```csharp
    [BeforeScenario]
    public void BeforeScenario()